cyso/TonicDNS/GettingStarted.md

 5\.
 Zone templates
 ==================

 Zone templates are used to define the structure of a zone.
-When creating a zone, you can specify one or more template to apply to it.
+When creating a zone, you can specify one or more templates to apply to it.
 This copies the records from the template to the new zone, and resolves any variables in the template.
 Currently, the only supported variable is "[ZONE]", which will be resolved to the name of the zone that is being created.

 For exact request and response message formats and error codes, see [TemplationResource][templateres].